Lynda Weinman: Education

 Weinman graduated with a degree in humanities from The Evergreen State College in Olympia, Washington in 1976.
+In 2015, Weinman received an honorary doctorate from Otis College of Art and Design.

 Career

 A year after graduating, Weinman opened two retail stores, Vertigo on Melrose and Vertigo on Sunset in Los Angeles.
 They closed in 1982.

 Weinman worked for Dreamquest and as an independent contractor doing animation and special effects.
 She worked on several films, including RoboCop 2 (1990), Bill & Ted's Excellent Adventure (1989), and Star Trek V: The Final Frontier (1989).

 Weinman attributes her initial interest in computers to her having taught herself how to use an Apple II.
 She acquired these skills by reading the manual.

 Weinman taught digital media and motion graphics at Art Center College of Design in Pasadena, California from 1989 to 1996.
 Her book designing web graphics, published by New Riders in 1995, often is credited with being the first title to discuss web authoring technologies from a visual design perspective.